qoherent/ria/README.md

 freeing up more time for research and development.

-- Streamline integration and deployment of AI models into SDR-enabled systems, ensuring a smooth transition from development to real-world applications.
+- Coming soon: Streamline integration and deployment of AI models into SDR-enabled systems, ensuring a smooth transition from development to real-world applications.

-- Eliminate bottlenecks from your machine learning pipelines with automated process orchestration, ensuring smoother workflows and fewer headaches.
+- Coming soon: Eliminate bottlenecks from your machine learning pipelines with automated process orchestration, ensuring smoother workflows and fewer headaches.

 ## 🚀 Want More RIA?

 - Experience the complete, user-friendly, GUI-based AI development experience offered by [RIA Suite](https://www.qoherent.ai/radiointelligenceapps-suite/).
-This comprehensive solution provides an intuitive and feature-rich environment, empowering developers to explore, create, and optimize AI applications well beyond what is achievable with RIA Core.
+This comprehensive solution provides an intuitive and feature-rich environment, empowering developers to explore, create, and optimize AI applications.

 - [RIARAN](https://www.qoherent.ai/radiointelligenceapps-ran/) allows seamless integration of high-performance ML